 Don’t miss walking through the covered streets running parallel to Nakamise-Dori – there are some fantastic food shops here.
 To get a bird’s eye view of Asakusa and Senso-ji temple, go to the Asakusa Cultural Information Centre and go up to the top floor for a fantastic free panorama over Tokyo.

 A visit to Meiji Shrine is one of the best free things to do in Tokyo.
 Located in Shibuya, Meiji Shrine is a shrine dedicated to the deified spirits of Emperor Meiji.
 Originally built in 1915, Meiji Shrine was destroyed during World War II and has since been rebuilt.
-Many locals, tourists, and even politicians visit Meiji Shrine.
+Many locals, tourists, and even politicians visit Meiji Shrine as it’s one of the popular landmarks in Japan.

 The Meiji Shrine area is a large forest area which is hard to find in a densely populated city like Tokyo.
 A walk in Meiji Shrine is very relaxing and peaceful therefore it’s a great “get away” from the busy city life of Tokyo.
 When visiting in the morning, you will often see many students on their field trips.